michaelmackenzie/Multilepton_Analysis/tmva_training/README.md

 By default, only the standard BDT is trained.

 Depending on the name of the tree, the selection/boson of interest in the training is identified.
-The script then adds variables to be trained using, or spectators to simply carry along, corresponding to these selections/boson identified.
+The script then uses the `TrkQualInit` object to add variables to be trained using, or spectators to simply carry along, corresponding to these selections/boson identified and the `TrkQualInit` version given.

 The fraction of events to train are either decided by the script, or are passed from the CLFVHistMaker pre-defined.